-Newcastle University is helping reduce the carbon footprint of the shipping industry through a joint project with private sector partners and industry groups.
-The INOMANS²HIP study involves experts from Newcastle University, Narec (UK), Converteam (France) and Wartsila (Finland).
+Newcastle University is helping reduce the carbon footprint of the shipping industry.
+This is through a joint project with private sector partners and industry groups.
+The INOMANS²HIP study involves experts from:

-The study is looking at a holistic approach for the integration of on-board wind turbines and solar cells, together with waste heat recovery systems, waste gas recycling and novel battery technology.
+The study is looking at a holistic approach for the integration of on-board wind turbines and solar cells.
+This is together with waste heat recovery systems, waste gas recycling and novel battery technology.
 The aim is to develop advanced energy management systems for high-efficiency/low-emission cargo shipping of the future.
-It is funded through the European Commission’s Framework 7 Programme.
+Funding is through the European Commission’s Framework 7 Programme.

 Professor Tony Roskilly, who leads the study, says, “At present there are no energy management systems mixing conventional and renewable energy sources on cargo vessels.
 The development and deployment of such a system would be a breakthrough for increasing energy efficiency.”

-The study extends Newcastle University’s collaboration with the National Renewable Energy Centre (Narec), which is also located in North East England, in the development of solar cells and wind generation for use on cargo ships.
-Previous collaborations with Narec have included a device to use the rolling motion of the sea to drive a shaft in order to generate useable energy.
+The study extends Newcastle University’s collaboration with the National Renewable Energy Centre (Narec), which is also located in North East England.
+This is on the development of solar cells and wind generation for use on cargo ships.
+Previous collaborations with Narec have included a device to use the rolling motion of the sea to drive a shaft to generate useable energy.